Takakiriy/typrm/README.md

 4 is an example of the line number.
 It is below the line where `settings:` is written, and above the line where the next `settings:` is written.
+You can omit the line number if there is only one `setting:` in the file.

 new_folder.yaml file will be chaned to the following contents and you can copy and paste.
 You can paste the text with the comment as it is,